-(2) the required obliquity factor, $\sqrt{(\omega/c)^2 - k^2}$ , is missing in the prediction formula.
+(2) The required obliquity factor, $\sqrt{(\omega/c)^2 - k^2}$ [where ω is the Fourier conjugate to time, t, and k is the Fourier conjugate to the spatial variable, x], is missing in the prediction formula.

 The energy minimization adaptive subtraction typically seeks to compensate for errors in the prediction with a temporal frequency dependent function.
-However, the actual errors from (1) and (2) above are a function of both temporal frequency, $\omega$ , and the position of the sources and the receivers.
+However, the actual errors from (1) and (2) above are a function of both temporal frequency, ω , and the position of the sources and the receivers.
 That, in turn, leads to an error (in SRME), that increases with offset and produces a less than effective subtraction (and a residual multiple) at longer offsets.
 Upon stacking, the multiple will often seem to "reappear" - causing an interpretation challenge.
 In practice there is often a Radon transform applied, that assumes a 1D CMP moveout pattern and a velocity model.
 The latter assumption runs at cross purposes with the overall interest in avoiding the need for subsurface information.
 Those caveats notwithstanding, SRME plus adaptive can be a reasonable choice for removing free surface multiples that are isolated and not proximal to, or interfering with, other events.
 The principle behind energy minimization can fail with proximal or interfering events.